klimbeta/klimbeta/docs/reference/Scoring/Difficulty/Overview.md

 ![MyKeysToRoutesetting](/MyKeysToRoutesetting.png)

-The RICscale is used mostly by Routesetters to design and describe their routes.
+The RICscale is used mostly by Routesetters to design and describe their Routes.
 In a BetaComp the RICscale can be applied to Routes, Moves, and to the Wall itself.

 ![DifficultyScore](/DifficultyScoreTree.png)